pravinmenghani1/SkinGlow/README.md

 # SkinGlow ✨

-Skin Glow is a skin care online shop that provides users with the ability to view skin care products, register, log-in, edit profile, and purchase.
-Furthermore, provide the admins with main management options (add, delete, and view user's messages).
+Skin Glow is an online skincare shop that provides users with the ability to view skincare products, register, log in, and purchase.
+Furthermore, give the admin's main management tasks (delete, add, and view user's messages).

 This website has been developed using `PHP, HTML5, CSS, MySQL for the database (phpMyAdmin), and JavaScript` with a main aim to be able to perform security testing against `SQLi vulnerability `👁💉